yaseenmd/HTMLFundamentals/ReadMe.txt

 7. Adding id and name attribute to body element. both id and name should be unique. we can use this id and name for apply a style to specfic element and used in javascript prgrammes as weell

+Module 2: Displaying Text

+2.1 i have added heading tage h1 and h2. in browser, it shows different in size